-- Whether the land is held for investment; - Whether the land is held for business or purely residential purposes; - Where the land is owned by a company the profit and loss accounts and balance sheets for a period of [3/5 years]; - Where the land is used for business purposes details of the income generated through the use of the land and the costs involved; - Where the land is owned by an individual details of the persons other assets/savings; - Where the land is owned by an individual details of the person's debts and income: - Where the land is owned and occupied by an individual details of the persons incomings and outgoings; - Where the land is owned by a company details of any insurance policies in place which cover the costs of the remediation of land; - The amount of capital available to the person and whether there is sufficient capital to meet the cost; - The personal needs of the individual- health and age of the individual and the existence of dependants; - The assets of the person and the ability of the person to raise finance against the assets - Whether the person is running a business on the land (i.e. gaining an income from the use of it by another person or carrying out a business activity on the land): - Where the person owns the contaminated land, whether the remediation is likely to increase the value of the land by more than the cost of the remediation such that the person should be able to borrow against the land to raise the necessary finance; - The amount the person paid for the land and whether when they bought the land the price reflected the state of contamination; or - Any other relevant information which is applicable to the person and which may indicate that hardship would be caused. - 18.4 The Hardship Panel will aim to make decisions within 3 weeks of being presented with all the relevant information.
-The decision of the Panel will be sent to the persons concerned with 1 week of the decision being made. - 18.5 If the person is aggrieved by the decision of the panel the person concerned may appeal that decision by informing Carlisle City Council in writing within 21 days of the date of the decision document.
-An Appeals Panel will consider the appeal and may confirm, vary or quash the original decision.
-As well as presenting any original information the appellant is entitled to present relevant new information to the panel.
-The Appeals Panel will be made up of different Members from the original panel who are members of Executive Panel and Scrutiny Panel who did not sit on the original Hardship Panel.
+- Whether the land is held for business or purely residential purposes; - Where the land is owned by a company the profit and loss accounts and balance sheets for a period of [3/5 years]; - Where the land is used for business purposes details of the income generated through the use of the land and the costs involved; - Where the land is owned by an individual details of the said individual's other assets/savings; - Where the land is owned by an individual details of the said individual's debts and income; - Where the land is owned and occupied by an individual details of the said individual's incomings and outgoings; - Where the land is owned by a company details of any insurance policies in place which cover the costs of the remediation of land; - The amount of capital available to the person and whether there is sufficient capital to meet the cost; - The personal needs of the individual- health and age of the individual and the existence of dependants; - The assets of the Applicant and the ability of the said individual to raise finance against the assets - Whether the Applicant is running a business on the land (i.e. gaining an income from the use of it by another person or carrying out a business activity on the land): - Where the Applicant owns the contaminated land, whether the remediation is likely to increase the value of the land by more than the cost of the remediation such that the person should be able to borrow against the land to raise the necessary finance; - The amount the Applicant paid for the land and whether when they bought the land the price reflected the state of contamination; or - Any other relevant information which is applicable to the person and which may indicate that hardship would be caused. - 18.4 The Applicant for relief may make representations to the Panel and the Panel may also receive advice and guidance from relevant Council officers or other appointed experts. - 18.5 The Panel may make its determination based on written representations or it may hold a hearing.
+Any hearing will be inquisitorial rather than adversarial and have the objective of finding out sufficient facts for the Panel to make its judgement. - 18.6 Once the Panel considers that it has sufficient information to make a decision it may determine: